-- (1) Students majoring in European Studies have the choice of several different language streams.
+- Students majoring in European Studies have the choice of several different language streams.
 Students must complete a minimum of ★18 in the same language.
-See (V) for language sequencing and supporting elective coursework in Arts. - (2) See §54.1.4.
+See (V) for language sequencing and supporting elective coursework in Arts. - (2) See §64.1.4.
 Language Studies majors should consider taking basic coursework in European politics or history. - (3) Language Studies majors are encouraged to use their free electives, particularly in Year Three, to acquire broader skills in functional areas of Business.
 See section on Minors.
 Alternatively, they should choose from approved electives in (V). - (4) International Business Electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; ORG A 417, 435.
-BUEC 342 is recommended as a first course in an International sequence. - (5) ECON 323, HIST 210, MLCS 201, or POL S 260. - (6) European electives may be chosen from the following: ECON 323, HIST 210 or POL S 260 (where they have not already been taken to meet the requirements of Note 5); C LIT 201, 202; HIST 206, 209, 303, 402; POL S 370, 485, 486.
-Students should also consult their individual language streams for suggested electives.
+BUEC 342 is recommended as a first course in an International sequence. - (5) ECON 323, HIST 210, MLCS 201, or POL S 260. - (6) European electives should be chosen from courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) relating to their area of interest.
+As available and appropriate courses will vary from year to year, students should consult the Undergraduate Office for approval of European electives.

 - Students with a declared major in European Studies may choose to do a minor in any subject area of Business.
-See §54.1.5.
+See §64.1.5.
 Minors are recommended but are not required. - (2) Students with a declared major in another area may not do a minor in European Studies.